tactics-osrs/Password-Generator.py/README.md

 ## Contributions
 Feel free to fork this project, open a pull request, or submit an issue.
 The file is open-source, feel free to use it.

+## Important Note
+To run a .py file, you need to have Python installed on your computer.
+Python is an interpreted language, and the Python interpreter executes the code in the .py file.

+You can download Python from the official website: https://www.python.org/downloads/.
+Make sure to download the version that is compatible with your operating system.